 You don’t have to be addicted to crack to be an addict, though that does also qualify.
 Cigarettes, alcohol, food, caffeine, all of these things can also run your life and ruin your health.
 The reason we get addicted is that our reward system is messed up.

-CBD regulates the reward system, making it to where even if you did do those nasty habits your brain wouldn’t react as much.
+CBD shows in studies to regulate the reward system, making it to where even if you did do those nasty habits your brain wouldn’t react as much.
 This smaller reaction leads to fewer cravings, and eventually quitting altogether.
 For addictions that have withdrawals, CBD can help with those, too.

 How Do You Use CBD?